ahlec/jyosuushi/README.md

 mv prod.jyosuushirc .jyosuushirc
 ```

+Note that there are some fields in this file which are required to fill out and that the file isn't guaranteed or expected to work without some modification.

 When running the server in production mode (`NODE_ENV=production`), the server will throw an error if an explicit [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) config for **jyosuushi** can not be found, as a safety measure.

 ## Deploying